ml-sudocode/Synthetix_price-arb-opps/readme.md

 ![skewscale from Dune](/images/skewscale-dune.png)

-To populate the new column, you can either eyeball it or use a series of equations to make it easier.
+If skew didn't change at all during the period, just paste the skew value into this column.
+If skew changed, you can either eyeball it or use a series of equations to populate the column.
 If you use a series of equations, here's what you can do:
+- create a table on the side with header columns: skew period, start, end, skew; rows: 1, 2, etc.
-- paste the skew data from the Dune output into the Trades file.
+- paste the skew data from the Dune output into the table.
 Delete "UTC" from the start and end times.
 Convert the format of those date cells to Date (hit Ctrl+1, then select Date).
 Use the timestamp formula to convert the dates into timestamps (`=([date]-DATE(1970,1,1))*86400`).
-- create a new column titled skewscale and write a formula to automatically populate the whole column (e.g. where skewscale updated one time during the chosen time period, `=IF(([trade timestamp]]<=[end of first skew]]),[skewscale for first period]],[skewscale for second period]])`)
+- in the skewscale column, write a formula to automatically populate the whole column (e.g. `=XLOOKUP(B2,[start of first skew period]:[start of last skew period],[first skew number]:[last skew number],,-1,)`).
+The -1 indicates a match mode of "Exact match or the next smaller item."

 <!-- what about for v3 -->